AntNLP/seminar/2022Fall_AntNLP/README.md

 ## For Audiences

-- Please read abstract/introduction sections before the seminar.
+- Please read the abstract/introduction sections before the seminar.

 ## Agenda